lformella/xdcc-grabscher/README.md

 Packet icon = ![Packet Icon](http://xg.bitpir.at/images/help/packet_icon.png)

+### If running on Ubuntu with Mono

+The following packets must be installed:

+* mono-runtime
+* libmono-posix4.0-cil mono-dmcs
+* libmono-system-web4.0-cil
+* libmono-system-runtime-serialization4.0-cil
+* libmono-system-xml-linq4.0-cil

 ## Settings

 You should change the default settings and this explanation will help you.
 If you don't want to use a special feature, just disable or remove it.